Höfn: Transport

-Höfn is well connected via Route 1, which circles Iceland.
+Road

+Höfn lies on the Ring Road (Route 1), which encircles Iceland.
 The distance to Reykjavik is 455 km.
-In the past, during the harsh winter months, the road just east of Höfn would often become blocked because of regular snow, hampering communications and access.
-To address this, a new tunnel, named Almannaskarðsgöng, was constructed and opened in 2005.
-The tunnel measures exactly 1,312 metres in length (although the sign rounds it off to 1,300).
+Immediately to the east of the town, there is the 1,312 metres long Almannaskarðsgöng tunnel opened in 2005, which has reduced winter closures over the previous mountain pass.

+The town is a major centre for visitors to the Vatnajökull Glacier.
+Höfn lies at the end of Road 99, which leaves Iceland's National Road 1 several kilometres north of the town.

+As of 2026, a major road improvement project is underway to reduce the distance towards Reykjavík with a new bridge across the Hornafjarðafljót river.
+The project will reduce the distance to the west by 12 km and is planned to be completed in 2026.

+Air

+Höfn airport, located 4 km from the town has regularly scheduled flights to Reykjavík.

+Sea

 Höfn is one of very few harbours in the southern part of Iceland and it needs to be navigated with care due to the changing pattern of shoals.
 Dredging is an essential requirement to remove sand that has accumulated near the harbour so that ships can safely moor.
 The entrance channel to Höfn port has a minimum depth of 6–7 m.
 However, the depth at the entrance itself is 7–8 m.
 The harbour at Höfn is reported to freeze during periods of extremely cold weather.

-Eagle Airways operated domestic flights from Höfn airport to Reykjavík.
-The town is a major centre for visitors to the Vatnajökull Glacier.
-Höfn lies at the end of Road 99, which leaves Iceland's National Road 1 several kilometres north of the town.
-A tunnel is located near the town, measuring 1,300 metres in length, which is named Almannaskarðsgöng.
-It was opened in 2005.